Ohio University Lancaster historic bridges

-Bridge #2
+Bridge No. 2

-The John Bright Covered Bridge, also known as John Bright Bridge No. 2, near Baltimore, Ohio, was built in 1881 by Aug Borneman & Sons to span Poplar Creek 2.5 mi southwest of Baltimore.
+The John Bright Covered Bridge, also known as John Bright Bridge No. 2, near Baltimore, Ohio, was built in 1881 by Aug Borneman and Sons to span Poplar Creek 2.5 mi southwest of Baltimore.
 It was moved and now spans Fetters Run on the campus of Ohio University's Lancaster campus.
 It was listed on the National Register of Historic Places in 1975.

-It was moved from its original location, 39°49′50″N 82°40′23″W, 2 mi northeast of Carroll on Bish Rd.
-NW. to its current location 39.737595°N 82.584731°W spanning Fetters Run.
+The bridge was moved from its original location, 39°49′50″N 82°40′23″W, 2 mi northeast of Carroll on Bish Road NW, to its current location 39.737595°N 82.584731°W spanning Fetters Run.

-It is a single-span wooden and steel combination truss bridge.
+It is a single-span wood and steel combination truss bridge.

-It was documented in the Historic American Engineering Record, as John Bright No. 2 Covered Bridge, Bish Road (Township Route 263) over Poplar Creek, Carroll, Fairfield County, OH.
+The bridge was documented by the Historic American Engineering Record as John Bright No. 2 Covered Bridge in 1986.

-Bridge #1
+Bridge No. 1

 The John Bright No. 1 Iron Bridge, near Carroll, Ohio, was listed on the National Register of Historic Places in 1978.
-It was built by the Hocking Valley Bridge Works and is a single-span steel "Eye-Bar" bridge.
+It was built by the Hocking Valley Bridge Works and is a single-span steel eye-bar bridge.

-It was documented by the Historic American Engineering Record:
+According to the Historic American Engineering Record:

 The John Bright No. 1 Iron Bridge was built by the Hocking Valley Bridge Works (HVBW) of Lancaster, Ohio, probably in 1884-5.
 It is one of a relatively small number of surviving bridges to have been built by this local firm.
 The suspension truss design is very unusual, and is only known to have been used in a few bridges in Ohio by three bridge builders.
-There are some similarities in this bridge to several patented designs, but it most closely resembles Archibald McGuffie's 1861 patent for "Improvement in Construction of Bridges."
+There are some similarities in this bridge to several patented designs, but it most closely resembles Archibald McGuffie's 1861 patent for 'Improvement in Construction of Bridges.'
 The bridge is very similar in design to the nearby John Bright No. 2 Covered Bridge (see HAER No. OH-45).